Time2Clown/dark-binding-gui/README.md

 # Dark Binding

-This application was built for [Riot Games' 2018 API Challenge](https://www.riotgames.com/en/DevRel/the-riot-games-api-challenge-2018).
+This application was built for [Riot Games' 2018 API Challenge](https://www.riotgames.com/en/DevRel/the-riot-games-api-challenge-2018) by [Sérgio Coimbra](https://github.com/s-coimbra21).
+It was updated in 2023 by me, Time2Clown.

 Dark Binding allows you to define groups of keybindings to which you can assign individual champions.
 When you go into a game, Dark Binding will detect your champion and automatically switch to the keybinding page you defined, if any.